MarcoAbis/webView-python/README.md

 A lightweight, customizable web viewer built with PyQt5's QWebEngine module. 🚀
 This application is designed to provide a secure and flexible browsing solution with features like SSL certificate integration, advanced HTTP/HTTPS request interception, and JavaScript polyfills for modern web compatibility.

-Includes a standalone `.exe` version for easy deployment! 🖥️

 ---

 ## 🔑 Key Features